-Photo 7: Preset-type pressure regulator is shown.
+Photo 7: Preset-type pressure regulator.

 Regulators are designed to work either on liquid- or vapor-withdrawal cylinders.
-All regulators should be listed by Underwriters Laboratories (UL) Inc. A new regulator may require some assembly.
+All regulators should be listed by UL.
+A new regulator may require some assembly.
 Be sure to read and follow any instructions supplied by the manufacturer.
 Be sure only to use connectors approved by the Compressed Gas Association if connections are required and not provided by the manufacturer.